-C.1.20 Are qualified majorities other than those established by law required for any particular kind of decision?
+C.1.20 Are qualified majorities other than those established by law required for any particular k ind of dec ision?

+particular fund of decicions

+Yes □

+No ⊠

 C.1.21 Indicate whether there are any specific requirements, apart from those relating to the Directors, to be appointed chairperson of the Board of Directors.

+Yes □

+No ⊠